 Base Dingle

 Base Dingle is a boutique hotel situated in the heart of Dingle Town.
 Newly refurbished, it offers a modern and stylish base from which to explore Slea Head Drive and the Dingle Peninsula.
-This hotel is within walking distance of everything to see and do in the town of Dingle.
-It also features spacious rooms, strong wifi, and excellent bathroom facilities.

 Dingle Benners Hotel